Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 Shelf life extrapolation allows proposing expiration dates beyond the available real-time data.
 ICH Q1E "Evaluation of Stability Data" provides the framework, but FDA applies it conservatively.

-- Accelerated data shows no significant change
+- Whether accelerated data show significant change

 Calculating Extrapolated Shelf Life